bryanseah234/sgCarParks2020/question.md

 1. Displays an HTML form asking the user to enter a pair of coordinates, `x_coord` and `y_coord`,
 2. Displays the input coordinates, and the **car_park_no** of the nearest car park.

+Use this function to find the carpark nearest Nanyang Junior College.
+The `x_coord, y_coord` of Nanyang Junior College is `31630.2870, 36953.6515`.